maniacbug/TheCameraMachine/README.md

 the sketch is implemented in the signal-based relationship between objects and in each object's onNotify handler.

-The objects.h file declares these objects, and the objects.pde file defines them, and all the wiring up of the objects is handled in the setup() function.
+The objects.h file declares these objects, and the objects.cpp file defines them, and all the wiring up of the objects is handled in the setup() function.